-Hungary is not a food aid recipient country, and its role as a supplier in international food aid programs is insignificant.
-Food aid consignments (e.g., processed and canned foods) are occasionally sent to ethnic Hungarian populations in Transylvania (Romania) and the Sub-Carpathian region of Ukraine.
-Those consignments do not involve any kind of GE food.
+Food aid consignments (e.g., processed and canned foods) are directly sent to the war zone and to the ethnic Hungarian populations of Ukraine in the Sub-Carpathian region, as well as to Transylvania in Romania.
+Those consignments do not involve any kind of GE food products.